instagibbs/bolts/XX-eltoo-onchain.md

 There exists a bias towards preferring mutual closes over unilateral closes, because outputs of the former are unencumbered by a delay and are directly spendable by wallets.
-In addition, mutual close fees tend to be less exaggerated than those of commitment transactions (or in the case of `option_anchors`, the commitment transaction may require a child transaction to cause it to be mined).
-So, the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.
+In addition, mutual close fees tend to be significantly smaller than those required of the update and settlement transactions.
+So, the only reason not to use the signature from `closing_signed_eltoo` would be if the fee offered was too small for it to be processed.

 # Mutual Close Handling